Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 - Various roles on the sketch comedy album The Essential Trevor Martin

-- Audio-only performance of station announcer William Farris in the analog horror series Winter of ’83
+- Performance of TV station announcer William Farris in the analog horror series Winter of ’83

 - Live announcer for the Chicago stand-up comedy showcase The Comedy Bowl with Mona Aburmishan